The Process Orchestration Handbook

 Gaining alignment and integrating with your tech stack

 Using the BPMN and DMN standards with Camunda Modeler, the PoC team can design and model workflows in a flowchart-style diagram, which can be easily understood by both IT and business stakeholders to gain alignment.
 Cloud modeling allows for easy collaboration between stakeholders.
 The process model includes the people, systems and devices that are most critical to a specific process.
-From there, the PoC can be launched, completed and evaluated within Camunda Platform.
+From there, the PoC can be launched, completed and evaluated within Camunda.

-It’s easy to integrate Camunda Platform with the technology you have.
+It’s easy to integrate Camunda with the technology you have.
 Camunda provides out-of-the-box connectors that make it easy to integrate popular endpoints into process models, plus a developer-friendly integration framework so teams can build connectors for legacy systems and specialty software.

-From there, Camunda Platform can orchestrate anything from end-to-end, including legacy systems, microservices, RPA bots, APIs, AI/ML tools, IoT devices, and more.
+From there, Camunda can orchestrate anything from end-to-end, including legacy systems, microservices, RPA bots, APIs, AI/ML tools, IoT devices, and more.
 The process flows are based on the model you created in BPMN.

 Executing process orchestration at scale